dh1tw/remoteRotator/readme.md

 ## Download

-You can download a tarball / zip archive with the compiled binary for MacOS, Linux (386/AMD64/ARM/ARM64) and Windows (386/ARM64) from the [releases](https://github.com/dh1tw/remoteRotator/releases) page. remoteRotator is just a single executable.
+You can download a tarball / zip archive with the compiled binary for MacOS (AMD64), Linux (386/AMD64/ARM/ARM64) and Windows (386/AMD64) from the [releases](https://github.com/dh1tw/remoteRotator/releases) page. remoteRotator is just a single executable.